Costa Rica in the OTI Festival 1997: At the OTI Festival

 On 24–25 October 1997, the OTI Festival was held at Plaza Mayor in Lima, Peru, hosted by Compañía Peruana de Radiodifusión (CPR), and broadcast live throughout Ibero-America.
 Erik León performed "La hora cero" in the semi-final, with Álvaro Esquivel conducting the event's orchestra, and qualifying for the final.
 At the end, the song placed second in the final.

+Repretel broadcast the final of the festival live on Canal 6 and Canal 9.